cbdevnet/midimonster/backends/lua.md

 #### Global configuration

-The backend does not take any global configuration.
+The `lua` backend does not take any global configuration.

 #### Instance configuration